openerp-hk-t/doc/index.md

 ### Getting Started

-Getting a chatbot to work is quick and easy with Auto-SQL:
+Getting your Chatbot Up and Running with Auto-SQL is fast and easy:

-1. Sign up for an account
+1. Download the Auto-SQL add-on;

-2. Add your friends from their email addresses
+2. Install it on your Odoo server;

-3. Type a message or send a photo
+3. Configure it with your preferred large language model (LLM).

-> Feel free to send us a message at [feedback@example.com](mailto:feedback@example.com) with your feedback.
+> With just a few simple steps, your AI-powered Odoo assistant will be ready to serve.

 ### Features